 Background: These are complaints for damages filed on August 6, 2009 by a total of 1,063 plaintiffs who allegedly did not receive any payment from the defendants of their claims for damages arising from the oil spill due to the sinking of MT Solar 1 on August 11, 2006.
-Total claims for both cases amount to $\frac{1}{2}$ 291.9 million ($\frac{1}{2}$ 286.4 million and $\frac{1}{2}$ 5.5 m).
+Total claims for both cases amount to £291.9 Million (£286.4 Million and £5.5 Million).
 The reception of plaintiffs' evidence is on-going.

 In the Arsenal case, respondents filed a motion to hear affirmative defenses based on lack of jurisdiction for non-payment of docket fees, prescription and lack of cause of action but it was denied.
-The respondents went to the CA on a petition for certiorari.
-The respondents filed with the CA a compliance with the resolution requiring submission of pleadings and orders.
-The complainants filed their comment on the petition and the respondents filed their reply to the said comment.
+The respondents went to the Court of Appeals ("CA") on a petition for certiorari.
 On May 29, 2014, the CA rendered a decision directing the plaintiffs to file their respective affidavits substantiating their claims of indigency.
 The plaintiffs filed a motion for partial reconsideration of the decision which was denied by the CA on January 30, 2015.